mse-data-science/MLOps_Labs/GCP/README.md

 # MLOps Project

 In the course project, you will have the opportunity to apply the knowledge you have gained in the course to a real-world problem.
 For this, we provide you with free credits for Google Cloud Platform, which you can use to set up your MLOps pipeline.
-You will work in groups of three students.
+You will work in groups of students.
 Once you have formed a group, you should follow the instructions in the [`GCP Group Setup Guide`](./create_group.md) to set up your group and redeem your credits.

 ## Recommended Cloud Setup